 From the intersection of Routes 30 and 28 in Long Lake, head north on NY-30 N toward Keough Road for 6.8 miles.
 Turn left onto Circle Road for 3.0 miles, to the left onto Sabattis Road for another 4.5 miles.
 Turn left onto Lake Lila Access Road, for 7.4 miles.
 Continue onto Nehasane Lake Road for 1.6 miles.
 Destination will be on the right.

-The speed limit on Lake Lila Access Road is 15 mph.
+*Please note: the speed limit on Lake Lila Access Road is 15 mph.
 A high clearance vehicle is helpful on this rough dirt road, but a low clearance vehicle can make it with great care.

 There is a kiosk and trail register in the Lake Lila parking area.
 The 4.5 mile hiking trail follows an old dirt road in a westerly direction around the north side of Lake Lila.
 After 1.5 miles, views of Lake Lila appear as the trail reaches the northern edge of the lake.
 For the next 1.5 miles, there are views of the lake as the trail continues west and then south along the western edge of Lake Lila.